Pirate Master: End Game

 When only three competitors are left, an expedition is performed, with each player competing against the others.
 The first player to the treasure becomes Captain and receives the expedition's treasure, and is guaranteed to be competing for Captain Steele's bounty.
 The other two players face a Pirate's Court made up of the previously eliminated players, who ultimately decide which player joins the Captain in the final expedition.

 The final two players, prior to the final expedition, each select three additional crew members from the previously eliminated contestants to assist them on the expedition.
 The final expedition includes portions that only the finalist can perform in addition to where teamwork can be used.
 The finalist who is the first to find Captain Steele's treasure wins $500k and the title of Pirate Master.

 Features

 The show is notable for its evocative setting and props.
 Much of the show takes place on the ship, called the Picton Castle, but the contestants also disembark and explore island rivers and muddy riverbanks in search of gold.
 Skeletons, keys, and other pirate-themed paraphernalia are scattered about the foggy island environment.

-Other stereotypical pirate-like features include pirate-themed music, pirate-like clothing (note that the captain and the officers don garments signifying their superior rank), and the performance of laborious chores aboard the ship.
+Other stereotypical pirate-like features include pirate-themed music, pirate-like clothing (the captain and the officers don garments signifying their superior rank), and the performance of laborious chores aboard the ship.
 The ship's main mast sports a Jolly Roger, stylized with a Pirate Master logo.

-The ship itself was manned by the real crew of the Picton Castle, though the contestants did assist with manning the sails and other tasks.
+The ship itself was crewed by the actual crew of the Picton Castle, though the contestants did assist with trimming the sails and other tasks.